So, you’ve got your heart set on a Hawaiian vacation and are planning a trip to Hawaii.

 Maui vs. Kauai: Difference between Maui and Kauai

-However, some significant differences can help you choose which is better: Maui or Kauai?
+However, knowing about some significant differences can help you choose which is better: Maui or Kauai?

 Maui has a more polished and sophisticated vibe than Kauai.